Dig Where You Stand movement

-The Dig Where You Stand movement is an international public history and adult education movement promoting public participation in research in local history, especially labor history.
+The Dig Where You Stand movement is an international public history and adult education movement promoting public participation in research local history, especially labor history.
 It began in Sweden in the 1970s and was given its shape by Sven Lindqvist in his book Gräv där du står (1978).
 Following the movement's success in Sweden, it was taken up in other Western countries.